PlanterApp/planter_blog/content/posts/vibrant-pollinator-flower-bed/index.md

 ### The Layout

 The Planter App works in squares, which is excellent for most garden plans.
-But when it comes to flowers, **curves often work better**, helping the display feel natural and unified.
+However, curves often work better when it comes to flower beds, helping the display feel natural and unified.
 This design uses three main zones:

 1. **Tall show plants** – Dahlias and snapdragons primarily occupy the back of the bed, so they don’t overshadow the others.
 2. **Medium-height massing plants** – Cosmos and bee balm help create a smooth transition with lots of texture and interest.